2024 winners

 Dr Junzhong Liang

 Junzhong Liang received a BS and MS in Physics/Optics from Nankai University, China, and a PhD in Applied Physics from Heidelberg University, Germany in 1992.
 He built the first wavefront sensor for human eyes using a Shack-Hartmann sensor during his PhD study, and the first adaptive optics system that corrected the eye’s high-order aberrations for the first time and enabled the microscopic imaging of living retina as a post-doc researcher in Prof. David Williams’ Lab at the University of Rochester.
 He invented non-diffractive wavefront multifocal lenses which enabled SIFI SpA in Italy to develop the first presbyopia-correcting multifocal IOLs without inducing night symptoms, including Mini-Well Ready and Evolux.
 He founded Krypton Vision Inc. in 2011, developed high-definition digital eyeglasses that are not affected by lens movements, and new phoropter with wavefront intelligence for refraction automation.
-Since co-founding Aplloptix Inc. in 2022, he has been working on developing new refractive surgeries for treatments of not only myopia and astigmatism but also presbyopia by one lens.
+Since co-founding Apolloptix Inc. in 2022, he has been working on developing new refractive surgeries for treatments of not only myopia and astigmatism but also presbyopia by one lens.

 Professor Donald T. Miller